 5. Personalize Client Engagements

-To keep it manageable and effective, Ramon advises following these best practices:
+To keep it manageable and effective, Ray recommends these best practices:

 6. Pursue Innovation

-According to a survey by the American Institute of CPAs and its subsidiary, CPA.com, most CPA firms are taking steps to become more innovative in practice management.
-Examples include using value or fixed pricing instead of hourly billing.
-Your firm can do the same by offering set packages of services, or taking a more consultative, value-add approach to client engagements.
+Most CPA firms are now taking innovative steps in practice management, like using value or fixed pricing.
+Your firm can do the same by offering set packages of services or taking a more consultative, value-add approach to client engagements.